art-cmyk/git-identity-tools/README.md

-    git-identity-sync                     # Apply identities to all repos git-identity-sync --dry-run           # Preview what would change git-identity-sync --org jesse-ai      # Only apply to a specific org git-identity-sync --enterprise CR     # Only apply to a specific enterprise
+    git-identity-sync                     # Apply identities to all repos git-identity-sync --dry-run           # Preview what would change git-identity-sync --org copilot-ai      # Only apply to a specific org git-identity-sync --enterprise Microsoft     # Only apply to a specific enterprise

 ### Show Git Identity Status